-'''

-$ cd <PATH>/psamm-tutorial
+\$ cd <PATH>/psamm-tutorial

-'''

 In this command, <PATH> should be substituted by the directory path to where you created the psamm-tutorial.
 This will change your current directory to the psamm-tutorial directory.
-Then, you can create a virtual environment for Python 2 in the psamm-tutorial directory:
+Then, you can create a virtual environment in the psamm-tutorial directory: